How Wage Advances Can Affect Your Loan Application

 While applying for a wage advance may not directly hurt your credit score, it could still impact your credit file and affect your ability to access other loan products with other lenders.
 Missing repayments and other negative credit behaviours through wage advances can also harm your credit score.

-As a responsible lender, Jacaranda Finance does perform credit checks on eligible applicants.
+As a responsible lender, Jacaranda Finance performs credit checks on eligible applicants.
 However, credit checks play a small role in our decision-making.
-We focus more on your present financial position than your past financial position.

-How wage advances can affect your personal loan application
+How wage advances can affect your loan application

 Although a wage advance seems like a small, attractive, once-off decision, it could be too good to be true.
-The more times you take out a wage advance, the lower your chances are for loan approval.
+As a general rule, the more times you take out a wage advance, the lower your chances are for loan approval.

 This is because of several factors.
 One is your debt-to-income ratio (DTI), something lenders consider when assessing creditworthiness.
 The more times someone takes out a loan to advance their pay, the riskier they might seem as a borrower, as they’re borrowing more compared to their income.